 - Giving discounts to each other’s email list

-- Shouting each other out on social media
+- Posting shout outs to each other on social media

 - Splitting the cost of fees to host a pop-up shop